A geometric model for syzygies over 2-Calabi-Yau tilted algebras: Construction and properties of the checkerboard polygon

 \begin{definition} The piecewise linear curve $\rho(i)$ given as the union of edges in $\cals$ that carry the label $i$ will be called the \emph{radical line} of the vertex $i\in Q_0$.
 The polygon $\cals$ together with the system of radical lines $\{\rho(i) \mid i\in Q_0\}$ will be called the {\em checkerboard polygon} of $Q$. \end{definition}

 \begin{remark} We shall show in Proposition \ref{prop:radicals correspond} that $\rho(i)$ corresponds to the radical of the projective $P(i)$ at vertex $i$. \end{remark}

-It follows from Lemma \ref{lem 31} that $\rho(i)$ is connected and starts and ends at the boundary of $\cals$.
+It follows from Lemma \ref{lem 31} that $\rho(i)$ is connected and starts and ends at the boundary of $\cals$ and by condition (Q3) of Definition~\ref{def Q} the curve $\rho(i)$ is unique.
 Since $G$ is a tree, we also know that $\rho(i)$ does not intersect itself.
 It is always possible and often convenient to draw $\rho(i) $ as a smooth curve.
 Sometimes, we can draw $\rho(i)$ as a straight line segment, see for example Figure \ref{fig 3.1}.